oscarotero/middleland/README.md

 		return $response->withHeader('X-Foo', 'Bar');
 	},

-	//Or use a string to create the middleware on demand using container-interop 'middleware6'
+	//Or use a string to create the middleware on demand using PSR-11 container 'middleware6'

 	//USE AN ARRAY TO ADD CONDITIONS: